Idiots! Here Comes Book Burning

 Tags: , , , , , , , ,

 Fantastic video on the progression of information technology.
 Example: It is estimated that a week’s worth of the New Your Times contains more information than a person was likely to come across in a lifetime in the 18th century.
-Example: It is estimated that 4 exabytes (4.0×10^19) of unique information will be generated this year, which is more than the previous 5,000 years.
+Example: It is estimated that 4 exabytes (4.0×10^19) of unique information will be generated this year [the year this post was made], which is more than the previous 5,000 years.

 Posted in Art, SteamPunk on April 21st, 2009 by Dr. Warthan

 The robot is interesting, and I like the train.
 The double boiler implies a double fire-box, and the catwalk on the side is a nice touch.
 But a steam locomotive requires fuel and water, always pulled right behind the engine; I don’t see that here.
-Well, I don’t like it.
+It must be somewhere.
 While nobody is going to question the giant robot, I think most SteamPunk fans have a good idea how a steam train works.
 Attention to detail is important to me.
-This is a fail, an example of what not to do.
-More SteamPunk art.
+The community demands to know where the fuel and water is!

 robot_attacking_train